 - STEP 4).
 Add wet ingredients to dry ingredients.
 Make a well in the center of the dry ingredients and add the liquid mixture.
 Whisk gently to combine the ingredients until mostly combined.

 - STEP 5).
 Bake.
-Spread batter evenly into prepared pan and bake until evenly golden and a skewer inserted into the center comes out with clean.
+Spread batter evenly into prepared pan and bake until evenly golden and a skewer inserted into the center comes out clean.
 It should spring back when you press it gently.
-Transfer pan to a wire rack and let cake cool in the pan for 10 minutes before transferring to the rack to finish cooling.
+Transfer pan to a wire rack and let cake cool in the pan for 20 minutes before transferring to the rack to finish cooling.

 EXPERT BAKING TIPS FOR LEMON PISTACHIO CAKE